 Clinicians should allow patients who need to undress for examination to do so behind screens, out of sight of the clinician, and provide the patient with a gown where available and / or something to cover themselves, only exposing, for the minimum time possible, the part of the body being examined.

-Extract from intimate examinations and chaperones (gmc-uk.org).
+Extract from Intimate examinations and chaperones - professional standards - GMC (gmcuk.org).